 Kotagiri Frost comes from a winter plucking.
 The cool nights and sunny days of this season slow down the growth of the leaves, giving this tea a very rich aromatic palette.
+Discover this superb harvest from the south of India, which will delight lovers of spring teas from North India (Darjeeling).

 - Nilgiri, India